 #21: “Love Thy Neighbor”

-Welcome Lana (Ann Wedgeworth).
-Though she only appeared in a handful of episodes, this one definitely isn’t the strongest one.
+Welcome to Lana (Ann Wedgeworth).
+Though she only appeared in a handful of episodes, this episode isn’t the strongest one of the bunch.

 #20: “Lee Ain’t Heavy, He’s My Brother”

-Jack already feels inferior to his brother, Lee, but his insecurities only get worse when Lee starts romancing Chrissy.
-But leave it Chrissy and a cake analogy to help Jack’s confidence return in yet another average episode.
+Jack already feels inferior to his brother, Lee (John Getz), but his insecurities only get worse when Lee starts romancing Chrissy.

 #19: “And Baby Makes Two”

 Is Janet looking for someone to father her child?
-Well, Jack and Chrissy think so, even going so far to believe that Janet placed an ad in the paper.
-(She’s actually trying to surprise Chrissy by redecorating their bedroom.)
+Well, Jack and Chrissy think so, even going so far as to believe that Janet placed an ad in the paper.
+(Actually, she’s trying to surprise Chrissy by redecorating their bedroom.)